Zhejiang-Jiangxi campaign: Aftermath

 When Japanese troops moved out of the Zhejiang and Jiangxi areas in mid-August, they left behind a trail of devastation.
-Chinese estimates put the civilian death toll at 250,000.
+The Japanese executed 250,000 civilians for helping the American fliers escape.
 The Imperial Japanese Army had also spread cholera, typhoid, plague-infected fleas and dysentery pathogens.
 The Japanese biological warfare Unit 731 brought almost 300 pounds of paratyphoid and anthrax to be left in contaminated food and contaminated wells with the withdrawal of the army from areas around Yushan, Kinhwa and Futsin.
-Around 1,700 Japanese troops died out of a total 10,000 Japanese soldiers who fell ill with disease when their biological weapons attack rebounded on their own forces.
+This attack took place at Jinhua in Zhejiang and the Japanese soldiers inadvertently advanced in the area they spread with biological weapons and got themselves infected, leading to over 1,700 dying and 10,000 getting sick.